So you found your boo. Congrats! Now all you gotta do is make your relationship last.

 The easiest way to prevent meltdown fights is to have a plan, and this doesn’t necessarily apply to cohabiting couples only.
-If he makes dinner, you can offer to clean.
-If you are sweeping the living room, send his butt to the bathroom and hand him a sponge.
-If you end up driving the most, make him pay for gas every now and then.
+If they make dinner, you can offer to clean.
+If you are sweeping the living room, send their butt to the bathroom and hand him a sponge.
+If you end up driving the most, make them pay for gas every now and then.
 What’s important is not how you divide everything up–it’s that fairness is perceived from both of you.
 As long as both of you feel appreciated and equally tortured by chores, you’ll be good to go.

 Ok all you couples out there, we know you can do it.
 We hope you enjoyed our advice almost as much as you enjoy each other.
 Almost.